-How to Choose a Stair Runner Carpet
+Choosing a Stair Runner Carpet

 A stair runner carpet can add a real touch of elegance and style to your hallway and stairs while providing an element of warmth and comfort to a wooden staircase.
 Deciding on a type of stair runner can be a challenge; after all, any kind of rug or carpet is an important design choice and a stair runner needs to be practical.
-If you are considering fitting a stair runner, learn more about the benefits of stair runners and how to go about choosing the perfect runner to suit your home and lifestyle.
+If you are considering fitting a stair runner, learn more about the benefits of stair runners and how to go about choosing the perfect Stair runner to suit your home and lifestyle.

-What, exactly, is a stair runner Carpet?
+What, exactly, is a Stair Runner Carpet?

 A stair runner is essentially a strip of carpet that runs down the stairs, typically over hardwood stairs.
-Runners can vary in width, but do not cover the full width of the stairs.
+Stair Runners can vary in width, but do not cover the full width of the stairs.
 A stair runner runs down the middle of the stairs, leaving a strip of exposed wood on either side.

-What are the benefits of a stair runner?
+What are the benefits of a Stair Runner?

 In addition to protecting the wooden stairs from scuffs and scratches, a stair runner makes for a safer surface to step on as it adds some traction.
 This is especially important if you have little ones running around in socks, who may slip on a smooth wooden surface.
 A stair runner makes the stairs safer to tread on, but you don’t lose the classic look of the wooden stairs.
-Runners also help to reduce noise from footsteps going up and down the stairs and provide a more cushioned, comfortable feel underfoot.
+Stair Runners also help to reduce noise from footsteps going up and down the stairs and provide a more cushioned, comfortable feel underfoot.
 In addition to the practical implications, stair runners can add a decorative element to what can be an otherwise plain area.

-What kind of carpet is best for a stair runner ?
+What kind of Carpet is best for a Stair Runner?

 The first thing to think about when choosing a stair runner is the type of carpet that you need.
 A stair runner rug must be made from a durable carpet because the stairs are a high-traffic area.
 You probably use your stairs more than you realize, and if you have children or pets, your stairs will get a lot of use!